 Undergraduate students should wear tassels on the right side of their caps when processing to the seating area.
-Tassels should be moved to the left side when the President confers your degree in the Conferral of Degrees section noted below.
+Tassels should be moved to the left side when the President confers your degree (see Item 6).

 Weather permitting, you will be instructed to line up in numerical order according to the card you received at cap and gown pickup.
 Staff will be there to assist you.
 Save your card.
 You will hand it to the announcer during the ceremony and your name will be read.
 When taking your seat, be sure to sit next to the person preceding you.
 The student processional will begin at 12:15 p.m.